PUT THE TEXAS SUN TO WORK FOR YOU WITH UNITED

 This innovative energy option provides United members the opportunity to have a solar energy option at a cost-competitive price without the expense of installing a system at their home or the upkeep.

 There are no upfront costs to join, no contracts to sign, no insurance required and the potential savings begin the first month member’s sign up for the project.
 Members are asked to join for a minimum of 12 months, and that the solar subscription is tied to one account only.
-Once signed up, the community solar rate is good until 2038.
-Members must opt out of the program.
+Once signed up, members must opt out of the program.

 Call your local United office and ask to sign up for community solar today.

 Frequently Asked Questions About United Community Solar